MohamedAsfaq5/MohamedAsfaq5/README.md

 I architect systems that enable organizations to scale with precision — from CRM workflows that boost conversion by 25% to financial processes that cut collection cycles by 10 days.
 My work spans **PropTech, healthcare, e-commerce, and aviation**, where I've built a reputation for translating complex challenges into executable, high-impact strategies.

 **What I bring to the table:**

 - 🎯 **Cross-Channel Expertise:** B2B · B2C · D2C — I design operating models that work across every customer acquisition channel
 - 📊 **Data-Backed Execution:** Decisions grounded in analytics, not assumptions — from pipeline velocity to collections efficiency
 - 🌍 **Cross-Industry Agility:** Saudi Vision 2030 in PropTech · HIPAA-compliant healthcare · E-commerce at scale · Premium aviation service
-- 🚀 **Revenue & Efficiency:** 25% lead conversion lift · 10-day collection reduction · 15% quarterly revenue growth
+- 🚀 **Revenue & Efficiency Focus:** 25% lead conversion lift · 10-day collection reduction · 15% quarterly revenue growth

-Beyond my corporate work, I actively guide **15+ individuals** as a trusted financial advisor — helping them build portfolios, manage risk, and achieve financial freedom. *(More on this below.)*
+Beyond my corporate work, I actively guide individuals as a trusted financial advisor — helping them build portfolios, manage risk, and achieve financial freedom. *(More on this below.)*

 > *"I don't just manage operations — I engineer them to scale."*